 - Lavender is naturally calming, soothing and relaxing

-Do you know other lavender oil uses?
+Do you know of other lavender oil uses in your household?
 Share them in the comments section below!